Chinese Communist Party: Non-communist parties

 Since the decline and fall of communism in Eastern Europe, the CCP has begun establishing party-to-party relations with non-communist parties.
 These relations are sought so that the CCP can learn from them.
 For instance, the CCP has been eager to understand how the People's Action Party of Singapore (PAP) maintains its total domination over Singaporean politics through its "low-key presence, but total control."
 According to the CCP's own analysis of Singapore, the PAP's dominance can be explained by its "well-developed social network, which controls constituencies effectively by extending its tentacles deeply into society through branches of government and party-controlled groups."
 While the CCP accepts that Singapore is a liberal democracy, they view it as a guided democracy led by the PAP.
 Other differences are, according to the CCP, "that it is not a political party based on the working class—instead it is a political party of the elite. ...
 It is also a political party of the parliamentary system, not a revolutionary party."
-Other parties which the CCP studies and maintains strong party-to-party relations with are the United Malays National Organization, which has ruled Malaysia (1957–2018, 2020–present), and the Liberal Democratic Party in Japan, which dominated Japanese politics since 1955.
+Other parties which the CCP studies and maintains strong party-to-party relations with are the United Malays National Organization, which has ruled Malaysia (1957–2018, 2020–2022), and the Liberal Democratic Party in Japan, which dominated Japanese politics since 1955.

 Since Jiang Zemin's time, the CCP has made friendly overtures to its erstwhile foe, the Kuomintang.
 The CCP emphasizes strong party-to-party relations with the KMT so as to strengthen the probability of the reunification of Taiwan with mainland China.
 However, several studies have been written on the KMT's loss of power in 2000 after having ruled Taiwan since 1949 (the KMT officially ruled mainland China from 1928 to 1949).
 In general, one-party states or dominant-party states are of special interest to the party and party-to-party relations are formed so that the CCP can study them.
 The longevity of the Syrian Regional Branch of the Arab Socialist Ba'ath Party is attributed to the personalization of power in the al-Assad family, the strong presidential system, the inheritance of power, which passed from Hafez al-Assad to his son Bashar al-Assad, and the role given to the Syrian military in politics.